overtone1000/uDAQC/Documentation/Development To-Do.md

 * Profile performance.
 There is probably need for decimation to allow charting large quantities of data.
 * Should probably store historical data on client hard drive.
 When reconnecting, it should only update history instead of transmitting the entire history.
 * Make x-axis manipulation faster and more aesthetic.
+* When there are more points than pixels along the x-axis, convert to a different drawing regime (bin the data and then draw min-max curves)

 ## Documentation
 * Improve README.md.